minprog/programming-1-hispeed/info/10 Syllabus.md

 Marijn Jansen
 Wietze Slagman

-Have a question?
+Need some help programming?
 Send us a message by using the "Ask" menu, above, during office hours.

 ## Expectations